-Late studies from the Wilcox program continued by my program found that when used on its own, the biopesticide LifeGard overall provides good disease severity control and moderate disease incidence control.
+Late studies from the Wilcox program continued by my program found that when used on its own, the biopesticide LifeGard provides good disease severity control and moderate disease incidence control.
 In a high-pressure year, it provided slight control for both incidence and severity.
 In mild to moderate pressure years, Lifegard provided excellent severity control and good/excellent incidence control when used in rotation with synthetic fungicides.
-In high pressure year, these rotations provided moderate incidence control and good severity control.
-Overall, our trial findings suggest these biopesticides could be particularly useful for growers pursuing low-input/biointensive management programs, or to reduce pressure on resistance prone materials in the mid-late season.
-That said, all biopesticides should be used with caution for powdery mildew and we recommend their use in rotation with synthetic protectants and systemics.
+In high pressure years, these rotations provided moderate incidence control and good severity control.
+Overall, our trial findings suggest these biopesticides are particularly useful for growers pursuing low-input/biointensive management programs, or to reduce pressure on resistance prone materials via use in rotation with synthetic protectants and systemics.
+See the "Biopesticides" section for more thoughts on how to use biopesticides in your disease control program.

 UV Disease Control.
-In 2020, Cornell Grape Pathology collaborated with David Gadoury to test the feasibility and reliability of autonomous robots (built by Saga Robotics) to deliver nighttime doses of ultraviolet light (UVC) for powdery mildew control in Chardonnay pathology vinevard.
-UVC our applications were initiated approximately 30 minutes after sunset, and were completed within 2 hrs.
+In 2020, Cornell Grape Pathology collaborated with David Gadoury to test the feasibility and reliability of autonomous robots (built by Saga Robotics) to deliver nighttime doses of ultraviolet light (UVC) for powdery mildew control in our Chardonnay pathology vineyard.
+UVC applications were initiated approximately 30 minutes after sunset, and were completed within 2 hrs.
 Nighttime UVC applied twice weekly by the robots at 200 J/m2 provided excellent suppression of powdery mildew on leaves and fruit under severe disease pressure.
 Observed powdery mildew severity under UVC treatment was 2.8% on foliage and 1.2% on fruit clusters at veraison, which was comparable to suppression provided by commercial standards in our powdery mildew fungicide efficacy study next door.
 UVC did not provide downy mildew control.
-In the 2021 season, David will be kicking the project up a notch and evaluating the robots at a series of commercial sites.
-I am excited to see how this project progresses!
+For more on our use of UV light for disease control, see the Sour Rot recent research section.